Lindsay Sandiford: Sentencing

-Despite the prosecution's recommendation of leniency, at her sentencing hearing on 22 January 2013 a panel of judges ruled there were no mitigating circumstances in Sandiford's favour, and imposed a death sentence.
-Amser Simanjuntak, who headed the panel said Sandiford's actions had damaged Bali's reputation as a tourist destination and undermined Indonesia's fight against drugs, while his colleague, Komang Wijaya Adi said their decision had been influenced by several factors, including what was viewed as her lack of remorse.
+Despite the prosecution's recommendation of leniency, at her sentencing hearing on 22 January 2013 a panel of judges ruled there were no mitigating circumstances in Sandiford's favour and imposed a death sentence.
+Amser Simanjuntak, who headed the panel, said Sandiford's actions had damaged Bali's reputation as a tourist destination and undermined Indonesia's fight against drugs, while his colleague, Komang Wijaya Adi, said their decision had been influenced by several factors, including what was viewed as her lack of remorse.
 In Indonesia an execution is generally carried out by firing squad, often at night in an isolated location.
-Following the judgment Sandiford was led from the court in a distressed state, where she declined to speak to journalists before being escorted away by guards to be held at Bali's notorious Kerobokan Prison.
+Following the judgment Sandiford was led from the court in a distressed state, declining to speak to journalists before being escorted away by guards to be held at Bali's notorious Kerobokan Prison.
 Her lawyers announced she would appeal, a process that can take several years under Indonesian law.

-In response to the sentence the British embassy in Indonesia said the United Kingdom "remains strongly opposed to the death penalty in all circumstances" and that it was in touch with the UK government to discuss how best to provide Sandiford with legal representation.
-In a statement to the House of Commons, Hugo Swire, Minister of State for the Foreign Office expressed his concern about the decision.
+In response to the sentence, the British embassy in Indonesia said the United Kingdom "remains strongly opposed to the death penalty in all circumstances" and that it was in touch with the UK government to discuss how best to provide Sandiford with legal representation.
+In a statement to the House of Commons, Hugo Swire, Minister of State for the Foreign Office, expressed his concern about the decision.
 "We are aware that Lindsay Sandiford is facing the death penalty in Indonesia.
 We strongly object to the death penalty and continue to provide consular assistance to Lindsay and her family during this difficult time."
 He also said that Foreign Secretary William Hague had raised the matter with his Indonesian counterpart.

 Martin Horwood, MP for Cheltenham, Sandiford's most recent UK residence, expressed his shock at the sentence.
 "The days of the death penalty ought to be past.
 This is not the way that a country that now values democracy and human rights should really be behaving."
 The sentence was also condemned by the anti–death penalty charity Reprieve, which has taken up her case.
 The organisation's Harriet McCulloch said, "She is clearly not a drug king pin - she has no money to pay for a lawyer, for the travel costs of defence witnesses or even for essentials like food and water.
 She has cooperated fully with the Indonesian authorities but has been sentenced to death while the gang operating in the UK, Thailand and Indonesia remain free to target other vulnerable people."

 At the time Sandiford was sentenced to death no executions had been carried out by Indonesia since 2008.
 On 4 February 2013 the country's attorney general, Basrief Arief, signalled his intention to resume executions by shortening the length of the appeals process, which he believed had delayed them.
 The country resumed executing condemned prisoners on 15 March, when a Malawian drug trafficker, Adami Wilson, was executed by firing squad in the early hours of the morning.